NCERT Book Solutions For Class 10 Economics Understanding Economics Development Chapter 3 Money And Credit

 - Irregular wages and no fixed job is also one reason because it increases the chances of non-repayment of loans

-- Certain borrowers are added in the list of NPAs
+- Certain borrowers are added to the list of NPAs

 8. In what ways does the Reserve Bank of India supervise the functioning of banks?
 Why is this necessary?